 - Submitting a detailed sentencing memorandum

 Whether your decision is to litigate your federal case or enter into plea agreement negotiations, it is first important to understand your overall exposure.
 Certain offenses carry significant penalties if convicted.
-Moreover, some firearm and drug offenses carry a mandatory minimum sentence between 5 to 20 years.
+Moreover, some firearm and drug offenses carry a mandatory minimum sentence of 5 to 20 years.
 Generally, factors that may warrant a harsh sentence include:

-- The purity of the controlled substance and/or the quantity
+- The purity of the controlled substance and/or the quantity;

-- The amount of economic loss to an individual or business
+- The amount of economic loss to an individual or business;

-- Any planning or sophistication involved in the offense
+- Any planning or sophistication involved in the offense;

-- Whether you are a leader, organizer, or decision maker
+- Whether you are a leader, organizer, or decision-maker.

 Who We Defend in Federal Court